Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-And remember, the context is everybody hates Cruz, nobody will let Cruz do anything, nobody will work with Cruz because they distrust him.
+Nobody will work with Cruz because they distrust him.

-I Donald Trump, I loathe these guys.
+But I, I, Donald Trump, I love these guys.

-I've I've made deals with these guys, I've lived among these guys.
+I've made deals with these guys.

-I can get I can get things done with these guys.
+I can get things done with these guys.

-And I whether he stopped to think how his base supporters are going to hear that, I don't know.
+And whether he stopped to think how his base supporters are going to hear that, I don't know.

-And you know, it would be fine to make deals with people whose ideas are good.
+And, you know, it would be fine to make deals with people whose ideas are good.

-But if you're trying to make a deal with the people that gave us Obamacare that's been a drag on the economy, that that's not good.
+But if you're trying to make a deal with the people that gave us Obamacare that's been a drag on the economy, that's not good.

-Yeah, look, I I I haven't changed.
+Yeah, look, I haven't changed.

 My sole interest in this is beating these people.